 General guidance on observing, catching and collecting

 Catching or collecting must not be carried out in contravention of any national Law, International Convention or Directive on the conservation of species or habitats applying to the area; Bye-laws and rules affecting catching and collecting on nature reserves and protected areas must be observed.
 Permission from the landowner or occupier and any other relevant body must always be sought in advance and any conditions laid down by the grantors of permission must always be respected.
-Details of the species noted and any other relevant data should be supplied to those responsible for managing sites.
+Details of the species noted and any other relevant data should be supplied to those responsible for managing sites and, where permission is not with-held, recorded via iRecord (brc.ac.uk/irecord) or supplied to the local BDS County Dragonfly Recorder by other means.

 Everyone involved in dragonfly activities must be sensitive to the incidental damage and disturbance that fieldwork may cause and sites should ideally be left as they were found.
 Only those specimens necessary for any purpose should be collected.
 Specimens (other than exuviae) should not be collected for exchange or disposal to other collectors, or for commercial purposes (e.g. for general sale or for use in decorative artefacts).